 2. Explain honestly but not explicitly

-Tweens and teens are more likely to know about the earthquake.
-Be honest and have direct conversations with them, answer their questions, and listen to what they have to say.
+Tweens and teens are more likely to know about natural disasters, conflict, displacement, etc. Be honest and have direct conversations with them, answer their questions, and listen to what they have to say.
 Remind them to communicate their feelings with someone they trust.

 3. Reassure them that they are safe